magma/magma/docs/readmes/howtos/ue_ip_address_management.md

 ---
 id: config_agw_bridged
-title: AGW Bridged Mode
+title: AGW Non-NAT Mode
 hide_title: true
 ---
-# Magma AGW Bridged mode
+# Magma AGW Non-NAT mode

-Bridged mode on the Access Gateway refers to any IP allocation strategy that does not NAT assigned UE IP addresses at the AGW.
+Non-NAT mode on the Access Gateway refers to any IP allocation strategy that does not NAT assigned UE IP addresses at the AGW.

 There are 3 components to reconfigure to enable bridged mode:

-- Bridged (Non-NAT) config option for AGW
+- Non-NAT config option for AGW
 - UE IP allocation mode
 - AGW management plane traffic